Exploring the secrets of the curse of knowledge - how

 The Curse Of Knowledge: Common Occurrences & Influences

-This can make it harder for people to predict the behaviour of others.
+Predicting Behavior: Expectations vs. Reality --> This can make it harder for people to predict the behavior of others.
 For example, an experienced driver may be surprised by something dangerous that a new driver does, because the experienced driver struggles to understand that the new driver doesn’t understand the danger of what they’re doing.
 This aspect of the curse of knowledge is associated with people’s expectation that those who are less-informed than them will use information that the less-informed individuals don’t actually have.

-This can make it harder for people to understand their own past behaviour.
+Understanding Past Decisions: Clarity vs. Hindsight --> This can make it harder for people to understand their own past behavior.
 For example, it can cause someone to think that they were foolish for making a certain decision in the past, even though the information that they had at the time actually strongly supported that decision.
 This aspect of the curse of knowledge can manifest in various ways and be referred to using various terms, such as the hindsight bias, knew-it-all along effect, and creeping determinism.

 this study, participants were randomly assigned to be either